 Harvest Right has three sizes of home freeze dryers – large, medium and small.
 These range in price from $1,795 to $3,595.
 They also carry Mylar bags and oxygen absorbers on their site, and a sealer that allows you to safely seal your Mylar in one step.
 They have a layaway plan that allows you to lock in a sale price with a minimum $250 downpayment.
 You can make your own payment plan and the price is locked in at the time of your deposit.

 I’ll continue posting what we’re drying on Instagram, and sharing additional posts to address questions and show off the yumminess.
-If you choose to purchase a Harvest Right freeze dryer through my site, I receive an affiliate payment at no extra cost to you.
-(Thank you for helping to fund our homestead projects!)
+If you choose to purchase a Harvest Right freeze dryer through my site, I receive a commission at no extra cost to you.
+(Thank you!)

 You may also find useful: